Archive for ‘PHP’

 # COPYRIGHT: You are free to use this code as you wish as long as

-# this header is include in the final work.
+# this header is included in the final work.
 This is

 # provided 'AS IS' and I assume no liability for its